akarshkatiyar25/Heart-Disease-Analysis-python/Readme.md

 ## Results and Conclusion
 - The models successfully classified patients with/without heart disease
 - Visualizations provided a clear understanding of health indicators linked to risk
-- The project demonstrates how machine learning can support **preventive healthcare**

 ---